Moscow ready to talk after pope's criticized 'white flag' remark

 The Russian Defence Ministry did not comment on the attacks, but said six Ukrainian drones had been shot down.

-Russia, which launched a full-scale invasion of Ukraine more than two years ago and occupies large parts of the neighbouring country, also regularly fires at targets far behind the front line.
-During the night, Ukraine reported attacks on the Kharkiv and Odessa regions in particular, with damage to residential buildings and other civilian infrastructure.
+Russia, which launched a full-scale invasion of Ukraine more than two years ago and occupies large parts of the neighbouring country, also regularly bombards targets far behind the front line.
+On Sunday night, Ukraine reported attacks on the Kharkiv and Odessa regions in particular, with damage to residential buildings and other civilian infrastructure.

 Russian border regions close to Ukraine are also increasingly complaining of shelling from the neighbouring country.
 However, the number of victims and the extent of the damage cannot be compared with the scale of the destruction caused by the Russian military.